The Mestiza Muse

 We’ve all been here – trying to figure out our specific curl pattern to style and manage.
 With so many factors like hair type, products used, and lifestyle dominating how we approach our curls, it’s understandable why so many of us struggle to identify our curl patterns.

-Here are several things that could be impeding your journey toward finding out your true curl pattern.
+Here are several things that could impede your journey toward discovering your true curl pattern:

 As someone who has trouble with dry hair, I know how frustrating it can be to try to keep curls defined.
 Trust me; it’s all about moisture.